Last Updated on Aug 19, 2024 by Anjali Chourasiya

 Here, the current market value is the weighted total market capitalisation of all 50 firms.
 The weighted aggregate market capitalisation of all 50 firms in the base period is the base market capital.

-How to invest in Nifty 50 Stocks?
+How To Invest in Nifty 50 Stocks?

 There are two common ways of investing in Nifty 50 stocks as follows:

 1. Buy individual stocks: The first way to invest in the Nifty 50 index is to buy individual stocks.
 One of the ways to do this is to buy them through Tickertape.
-Simply screen Nifty 50 stocks on Tickertape Stock Screener, evaluate them using the individual Stock Page and add them to the Basket.
+Simply screen Nifty 50 stocks on the Tickertape Stock Screener, evaluate them using the individual Stock Page and add them to the Basket.
 You can then execute multiple stock orders via the Transactions feature.

 2. Buy index mutual fund units: If you do not wish to invest in stocks directly, you can buy Nifty 50 stocks via index mutual funds that invest in the constituent stocks.
 You can invest in an index fund via a lump sum or a Systematic Investment Plan (SIP).